-Assignments are to be done at your convenience, and turned in at designated times (usually one week after the work is assigned).
-These assignments will involve short essays, comment and opinion regarding a focal reading for that week, often accompanied by supplementary readings.
-These readings (or links to them, or instructions on how to obtain them) will be available on the Moodle web-site (http://moodle.uleth.ca) for the course.
+Assignments are to be done at your convenience, and posted at designated times (usually one week after the work is assigned).
+These assignments will involve short essays, comment and opinion regarding a focal reading for that week, often accompanied by supplementary readings, and/or the output and discussion of the various computer models of memory.
+The readings (or links to them, or instructions on how to obtain them) will be available on the Moodle web-site (http://moodle.uleth.ca) for the course.